rust-lang/reference/src/expressions/literal-expr.md

 ## Boolean literal expressions

-A boolean literal expression consists of a single [BOOLEAN_LITERAL] token.
+A boolean literal expression consists of one of the keywords `true` or `false`.

 > **Note**: This section is incomplete.